-For additional information about our credit agreement, refer to Note 6.
-Debt of this Annual Report on Form 10-K.
+For additional information about our credit agreement, Notes, convertible note hedge and warrant transactions, refer to Note 6.
+Debt of the Notes to Consolidated Financial Statements.

-As of December 31, 2020, we had one interest rate swap executed in January 2016 with a notional amount of \$50 million which expired in January 2021, four interest rate swaps executed in March 2020 with a combined notional amount of \$200 million expiring in April 2025, and one interest rate swap executed in May 2020 with a notional amount of \$50 million expiring in May 2025.
+As of December 31, 2021, we have four interest rate swaps executed in March 2020 with a combined notional amount of \$200 million expiring in April 2025, and one interest rate swap executed in May 2020 with a notional amount of \$50 million expiring in May 2025.
 We have designated these swaps as cash flow hedges and all changes in fair value of the swaps are recognized in Accumulated other comprehensive income (loss).
-As a result, as of December 31, 2020, a portion of our variable rate debt was effectively fixed rate debt subject to an average fixed rate of 0.92%, while approximately \$223.9 million, or 43%, remained subject to floating, or market, rates.
-Since December 31, 2020, agreements for \$50 million notional amount have expired, and as a result, approximately \$273.9 million, or 52%, of our outstanding debt as of December 31, 2020 is now subject to floating interest rates.
+As a result, as of December 31, 2021, a portion of our variable rate debt was effectively fixed rate debt subject to an average fixed rate of 0.82%, while approximately \$32.9 million, or 11%, remained subject to floating or market rates.
 To the extent interest rates increase in future periods, our earnings could be negatively impacted by higher interest expense.